 Mission Beach Boardwalk and Belmont Park

 The bike path accessible from Campland on the Bay, as I mentioned above, takes you into Mission Bay close enough to stop and cross the street to get to the Mission Beach Boardwalk.
-The Mission Beach Boardwalk connects South Mission and North Mission, as locals refer to the two sections of Mission Beach (South Mission is a bit fancier) and in between is Belmont Park, a beachfront amusement park.
+The Mission Beach Boardwalk connects South Mission to North Mission, as locals refer to the two sections of Mission Beach (South Mission is a bit fancier) and in between is Belmont Park, a beachfront amusement park.

 Photo by Maddisen V. on Unsplash